rauchg/slackin/readme.md

 ## Usage

-Set up [Now](https://zeit.co/now) on your device and run this command:
+Set up [Now](https://zeit.co/now) on your device and run this command (it will automatically ask you for the required information and then spin up a deployment):

 ```bash
 now now-examples/slackin